abhayKRak3n/Algorithms-and-Data-Structures/README.md

 arith.java : Code for converting a string from prefix to postfix and vice versa

 sortComparision.java : different types of sorting techniques like merge sort, quick sort, etc

+DoublyLinkedLists.java : Code for implementing a doubly linked list

+BST.java : Code for implementing a binary search tree